 A recent functional MRI study found -apart from the well-known cerebello-thalamo-motor cortical tremor circuit- a widespread visually sensitive network including key regions in the visual cortex and parietal lobule associated with alterations of essential tremor amplitude during visual feedback manipulation in a grip force task (Archer, Coombes et al. 2017).
 Interestingly, by the same group visual feedback-induced tremor exacerbation in patients with dystonic tremor was found as well, but in this patient group tremor amplitude modulation was not coupled to an associated dysfunction of visual cortex regions (DeSimone, Archer et al. 2019).
 Taken together with our finding that force tremor amplitude is comparably modulated by auditory feedback as well, this underlines the role of a common underlying mechanism for sensory feedback induced tremor modulation apart from the visual network.

-Our finding that combined audio-visual feedback evoked the largest increase of tremor amplitude in patients but also a significant increase of tremor in controls, underlines that the magnitude of sensory feedback per se exerts a tremorgenic effect.
+Our finding that combined audio-visual feedback evoked the largest increase of tremor amplitude in patients but also a significant increase of tremor in controls, underlines that the magnitude of sensory feedback per se correlates with a tremorgenic effect.

 We hypothesized, that an increased arousal itself could mediate the intensification of the tremor amplitude.